FerretDB/FerretDB/website/docs/configuration/observability.md

 - `debug` should only be used for debugging.

 :::caution
-`debug`-level messages include complete query and response bodies, authentication credentials, and other sensitive information.
+`debug`-level messages include complete query and response bodies, full error messages, authentication credentials, and other sensitive information.
 Both the performance of FerretDB and the security of your environment will be affected when `debug` logging is enabled.
 :::